sano-jin/proof-tree/README.md

      }
 }
 ```
-Have a look at `yourScript.js` file for more example.
+Have a look at `yourScript.js` file for more examples.